-7.4 Virtual Learning Environment - VISION
+6.4 Virtual Learning Environment

-Virtual Learning Environments (VLEs) are systems that support a range of learning contexts, ranging from conventional, classroom implementation to off-line, distance learning and online learning.
-The University's VLE is called VISION and is based on a commercial software package called Blackboard.
-Many of the courses that you are taking have a presence on the VLE and therefore you may be required to access information or complete and submit on-line assignments within courses on the VLE.
+Virtual Learning Environments (VLEs) are systems that support a range of learning contexts, ranging from conventional, classroom implementation to offline, distance learning and online learning.
+Many of the courses that you are taking have a presence on the VLE and therefore you may be required to access information or complete and submit online assignments within courses on the VLE.

 You will automatically be registered for a VLE course based on the courses that you register for either at the start of the year or any changes made after registration.
-The VLE can be accessed from any computer with internet access although not all browsers will support the functionality of VISION.
-The VLE can be accessed from the webpage <http://vision.hw.ac.uk>.
+The VLE can be accessed from any computer with internet access.
+The VLE can be accessed from the webpage <https://canvas.hw.ac.uk/>.